CIS-566-Fall-2023/final-project/README.md

   <summary> Final </summary>

 ## Post Mortem
   In general, we are very satsfied with our project, in terms of both the outcome and the collaboration process.
 We perfectly followed the planned timeline to work on this project.
 As a result, we have acheived all of the goals listed in each milestone of our deign doc.
 Besides finishing our own tasks, we also supported/helped each other on resolving problems and challenges encountered in our own parts, with smooth and effective communication.
 For future/stretch work, we want to simplify or remove some panel textures so that the environment looks less crowded.
+Definitely we need to improve on interior lighting within URP.
 We could add additional visual features (interesting shaders, particle effect, or custom art design) to make our scene more polished in terms of a complete game level.
 We also wished to be more creative and original in adding our own spin in the art style.
 Nevertheless, considering a steep learning curve getting familiar with so many powerful features of new 3D software, mainly Houdini, within the time constraint, I believe we have done an excellent job.

   The houdini assets workflow works out well with Unity, as we anticipated in the beginning after doing some research on the existing procedural references.
 Although there were compatibility issues of different versions and updates while using Houdini (including Houdini Engine), we are able to find workarounds with our effort.
 Now we have a deeper understanding in how Houdini work and what it can acheive.